axu2/improved-seam-carving/README.md

 In this notebook, I will be implementing both methods using numpy and scikit-image.

+I believe my implementation of the second method is more optimal than any other implementation I've seen on Google or GitHub, though I note more potential optimizations in the notebook.

+I hope to add it to scikit-image.

 <img src="doub_bench3_comp.jpg" alt="seam" width=500>

 For more details, read the original [seam carving paper](http://www.faculty.idc.ac.il/arik/SCWeb/imret/index.html)